thomas051083/psd-psw/_pswlf-2020/1f-occ5.md

       <br>Quality data is necessary for insightful analysis and evidence-based decision-making.
 This session will highlight the data quality dimensions and the statistical best practices to improve data quality in various statistical processes.
       <br>
       <br>Learning Outcomes:
-      <br>• Identify data quality dimensions and the relevant statistical processess when producing data outputs
+      <br>• Identify data quality dimensions and the relevant statistical processess when producing data outputs.
-      <br>• Recognise the need to  adopt best practices from the planning to the development to the dissemination of data outputs
+      <br>• Recognise the need to  adopt best practices from the planning to the development to the dissemination of data outputs.
-      <br>• Understand the requirements needed to manage and assure that high quality data are produced
+      <br>• Understand the requirements needed to manage and assure that high quality data are produced.
       <br>
       <a href="https://www.eventbrite.sg/e/improving-data-quality-statistical-best-practices-tickets-117624651499">Click here to register.</a>
     </td>